 - The arrow icons (pictured) cycle through your map history-- each time you pan or zoom the map, the location is added to your map history; with the Previous Map and Next Map icons, you can zoom the map to previous locations;

-- The Enter Location area searches for a specified address, city, state, or place and zooms your map there.
+- The Enter Location area searches for a specified location (address, city, state, place, or TRI facility name or ID) and zooms your map there.
 It provides suggestions as you type (pictured).
 Click on a name to zoom the map to that location, or click the magnifying class to search for that location.
 Click the 'X' next to the magnifying glass to clear your search.